jaklvinc/data-visualization-in-python-jetbrains-internship/step1_data_exploration_and_analysis/task_theory.md

 ```python
 df.groupby('gender').count()
 ```
 This will give us a table which shows how many entries there are for each gender in the dataset.
+It also sets the gender as a new index.

 **5. Dropping data**